Acai Chia Breakfast Bowl

 • ¼ to ½ cup unsweetened coconut milk

-• 2 frozen packets of unsweetened acai berry (I use Amafruit)
+• 2 frozen packets of unsweetened acai berry (we like Amafruit)

 • 2 ripe and frozen bananas

-• 1 TB. chia seeds, soaked in water for at least 15 minutes
+• 1 tbsp chia seeds, soaked in water for at least 15 minutes

 • 1 banana, sliced